muratersin/atay/README.md

 # Atay
-Lightweight logging library with zero dependencies for NodeJs and browsers.
+Lightweight logging library with zero dependencies for NodeJs.